dcminter/hntags.com/README.md

 is not so much "in-progress" as "barely started and clearly unfinished" that's a bit academic for now.

-When finished this will parse the Hacker News feed and dump the results as one or more html etc. files suitable for use as static content on the hntags.com website.
+When finished this will parse the Hacker News feed and dump the results as one or more html etc. files suitable for use as static content on the [hntags.com](https://hntags.com/) website.

 ## Status

+  * Renders something that looks a bit like an HN page
   * Uses an Ollama client to categorise the stories
   * Lists all the top story IDs